 ‘The Aborigine went and threw curses everywhere.’

-In (a), P omission, the man did only onece.
-In (b), the generalized action is performed on 'non-indnviduated' object.
-(KJ). |
+FYI: In (1a), P omission, the man did it only once.
+In (1b), the generalized action is performed on 'non-indnviduated' object. |

 Barna dunga-ny bunjurri-ny.